 Years should not be mere numbers.
 They are full of valuable content.
 We celebrate numbers and forget the life that was divinely architect.

 For the life of every patriarch, God was the centre.
-Pharoah could see that.
+Pharaoh could see that.
 Pilgrims could be seen for their obsession with the heavenly kingdom.
 They want to reach their goal and were not mindful of earthly glories.
-Their gaze is fixed on Christ and that was all that matters.
+Their gaze is fixed on Christ, and that was all that mattered.

-Earlier in his life, Jacob had fought for what he thought were the most relevant things in life: birthright, flocks, and wives.
-But he encountered the God of his fathers and his focus changed.
+Earlier in his life, Jacob had fought for what he believed were the most important things in life: his birthright, flocks, and wives.
+But he encountered the God of his fathers, and his focus changed.
 His life was redirected and re-focused.

-A wise heart would pray “…teach me to number my days, that I may apply my hearts unto wisdom”.
+A wise heart would pray “…teach me to number my days, that I may apply my heart unto wisdom”.
 Psalm 90:12 (Paraphrased).
-We would sit to recount, to know if we have pleased him who called us if we have so well lived as pilgrims ought to.
-If we don’t solemnly walk the path that has been set before us, our sons and daughter would find no worthy way.
+We would sit to recount, to know if we have pleased him who called us, if we have so well lived as pilgrims ought to.
+If we don’t solemnly walk the path that has been set before us, our sons and daughters would find no worthy way.

 Oh, the brevity of life lamented the poet.
 Jacob attested to it that few are the days of our pilgrimage.
-We must not live it on frivolities, “for a man's life consisteth not in the abundance of the things which he possesseth”.
-Dear friends let’s look beyond this present life, for love and worship is the essence of man.
+We must not live on frivolities, “for a man's life consisteth not in the abundance of the things which he possesseth”.
+Dear friends, let’s look beyond this present life, for love and worship are the essence of man.

 It got me thinking 🤔...
 More Grace sir